-• There are a number of specific challenges for community hospitals and rehabilitation centres, distinct from residential care facilities in two key respects;

-• Many have very few single patient rooms and are largely dependent on multi-bed rooms that is two, four, six bed or larger areas.

-• They have higher turnover compared with residential care facilities as the length of stay is typically two to four weeks even though it is understood that some patients may have longer lengths of stay as part of their rehabilitation recognised that implementing this requirement in community hospitals/rehabilitation facilities would have a disproportionate impact on service provision.
+- There are specific challenges for community hospitals and rehabilitation centres, distinct from residential care facilities in two key respects; - Many have very few single person rooms and are largely dependent on multi-bed rooms that is two, four, six bed or larger areas. - They have higher turnover compared with residential care facilities as the length of stay is typically two to four weeks even though it is understood that some peoples may have longer lengths of stay as part of their rehabilitation - The current guidance for residential care facilities specifies that each new admission should have a surveillance test of COVID-19 and should go into a room with no other person.
+It is recognised that implementing this requirement in community hospitals/rehabilitation facilities would have a disproportionate impact on service provision. - The following is therefore suggested